Are you taking a student next year?

 No. We receive so many emails and phone calls per week (100s), and so many applications (700 total; 175+ to our lab), that we honestly do not have any way of remembering who has and who has not contacted us.
 We make decisions solely on the basis of the criteria described above.
 Please only contact us if you genuinely have a question that we can answer.

 How does mentorship work?

 The clinical psychology program at Drexel University operates on a co-mentorship system such that each entering student is assigned to a pair of mentors.
-Drs.
-Evan Forman and James Herbert make up one such mentorship team, and, since 2001, have been working together to supervise and train students, engage in collaborative research endeavors, write grants, and publish chapters and scholarly papers.
-The co-mentorship process works especially well in this case because Drs.
-Herbert and Forman share a majority of their interests and research foci.
-Students participate in projects that are based in Dr. Herbert’s lab, projects based in Dr. Forman’s lab, and projects that are primarily joint enterprises, and enjoy the advantage of being advised by both mentors on matters relating to their thesis, dissertation, manuscript preparation and professional development.
+Professors Evan Forman and James Herbert make up one such mentorship team, and, since 2001, have been working together to supervise and train students, engage in collaborative research endeavors, write grants, and publish chapters and scholarly papers.
+The co-mentorship process works especially well in this case because Herbert and Forman share a majority of their interests and research foci.
+Students participate in projects that are based in Herbert’s lab, projects based in Forman’s lab, and projects that are primarily joint enterprises, and enjoy the advantage of being advised by both mentors on matters relating to their thesis, dissertation, manuscript preparation and professional development.